syeddanish41/wAlnut/README.md

 The long term goal of this project is to build a machine that exceeds human intelligence to solve our hardest problems.
-If you are interested in investing in this project please e-mail quinnliu@vt.edu.
+If you are interested in investing in this project please e-mail <quinnliuvideos@gmail.com>.

 <b>NOTE: If you emailed quinnliu@vt.edu after Oct.
 3rd I am currently unable to check it right now while in Europe.
 Please e-mail quinnliuvideos@gmail.com :)</b>